bravlioguzman/SecureworksDellCodingChallenge/README.md

 **3) RECOMMENDATIONS**

 For simplicity purposes, the coding challenge and its test cases have been designed to be run by having all the files in the same folder.
-Therefore, please extract files from git repository and store them in a single folder.
+Therefore, please extract files (clone) from git repository and store them in a single folder.
-For example, if the user wishes to extract the files in the Desktop, the user should see something like this once this is done:
+For example, if the user wishes to extract the files in the Desktop, the user should see something like this:

 /Users/<user_name>/Desktop/<folder_created_by_user>/Words.txt